jimhigson/oboe.js-dissertation/markdown/5_Implementation.md

 would be very expensive because on each new path the whole array would have to be copied.
-During debugging, unpicking a stack trace holding immutable data requires less mental stress because every value revealed is the value that has always occupied that space and the programmer does not t have to project along the time axis by imagining which values were in the same space earlier or might be there later.
+During debugging, unpicking a stack trace holding immutable data requires less mental stress because every value revealed is the value that has always occupied that space and the programmer does not have to project along the time axis by imagining which values were in the same space earlier or might be there later.
 The lack of side effects means that new commands may be tried during a pause in execution without worrying about breaking the working of the program.
-In terms of speed, array-type structures are poorly suited to frequent growing and shrinking so for tracking ascents whose length changes with every event arrays are relatively unperformant.
-Taking into account the receiver of the ascent data, Lists are also very convenient as a format for the JSONPath engine to match against as will be discussed in the next section.
+In terms of speed, array-type structures are poorly suited to frequent growing and shrinking so for tracking ascents whose length changes with every event received, arrays are relatively unperformant.
+Taking into account the receiver of the ascent data, lists are also a convenient format for the JSONPath engine to match against as will be discussed in the next section.
 The Javascript file [lists.js](#header_lists) (Appendix p.\pageref{src_lists}) implements various list functions: `cons`, `head`, `tail`, `map`, `foldR`, `all`,